ktxo/main-template/README.md

 ### config_template.py

-This script execute all the above changes for you, it will prompt for values, to execute :
+This script execute all the above changes for you, the script can read the configuration from a json file (created executing __python config_template.py default__) or asking for the values:
 ```
 # assuming that repo was cloned to "mybot"
 $ cd mybot